Frank Overton: Career

 Overton appeared in numerous television programs during the early 1950s and through the late 1960s.
 In 1959, he appeared in an episode of The Twilight Zone with Gig Young, called "Walking Distance".
 Overton also appeared in the episode titled "Mute" as Sheriff Harry Wheeler with Ann Jillian.
+He played the father of Joe's terminally ill fiancee (Brooke Hayward) in Bonanza Season 3 Episode 19 "The Storm".
 Other TV work included The Fugitive in 1963.

 He played Sheriff Heck Tate in the 1962 film To Kill a Mockingbird.
 In 1964, he played General Bogan in the film Fail Safe.

 Overton appeared in an episode of the 1961 ABC series The Asphalt Jungle.
 He made two guest appearances on the CBS courtroom drama series Perry Mason in diverse roles.
-In 1961 he played a priest, Father Paul, in "The Case of the Renegade Refugee", and in 1963 he played Deputy D.A.
+In 1961, he played a priest, Father Paul, in "The Case of the Renegade Refugee", and in 1963 he played Deputy D.A.
 Nelson Taylor in "The Case of the Bluffing Blast".
-Overton played Major Harvey Stovall in the TV series Twelve O'Clock High.
+Overton played Major Harvey Stovall in the TV series 12 O'Clock High.

 Overton also played a significant role in the movie Wild River, where he appeared as the jilted fiancé of Lee Remick.